 Enron believes that there are workable short-term and long-term solutions for California.

-In the short-term, (1) California must provide credit enhancement or directly buy power for the Utilities' needs to ensure a stable supply of electricity, (2) California should incent customers to institute demand reductions, and (3) California should raise rates to cover reasonable costs so that the Utilities do not petition for bankruptcy.
+In the short-term, (1) California must provide credit enhancement or directly buy power for the Utilities' needs to ensure a stable supply of electricity, (2) California should incent customers to institute demand reductions, and (3) California should raise rates to cover reasonable costs so that the Utilities do not petition for bankruptcy, (4) California must continue to expedite power plant permitting to get as much new generation on line as soon as possible, (5) consider relaxing, on a temporary basis, air emission constraints in order to maximize production from in-state generation.
+(The environmental effects of relaxing those constraints are minimized during the Winter months when weather conditions are most favorable (i.e., wind blows everything out, unlike summer when “inversions” trap emissions in the L.A.
+Basin.)

 In the long-term, (1) California needs to continue its activities to promote retail competition (and most importantly it must allow real price signals to be sent to large customers), (2) California should implement the changes that the FERC highlighted (end the reliance on the spot market, remove stakeholders on the Cal ISO Board, give the Utilties the ability to recover wholesale power costs), (3) California must remove unnecessary barriers to the development of additional generation capacity, and, most importantly, (4) California must establish reasonable structures so that the Utilities develop a balanced portfolio of supplies to better manage electricity market volatility.